Congenital Hand Differences

 Babies born with hands that are different than the normal hand have a congenital hand difference.

 The upper limb is formed between four and eight weeks after the sperm and egg unite to form an embryo.
 The embryo develops an arm bud at four weeks.
 The tip of the arm bud sends messages to each cell as the upper limb forms.
 Millions of steps are followed to form a normal arm.
 Failure of any of these steps to occur can result in a congenital hand difference.
 Research continues into further understanding of this embryonic process.
-Some congenital hand differences may occur due to a genetic cause.
-Many congenital hand differences just occur without an apparent cause.
+Some of these differences may occur due to a genetic cause.
+Although many just occur without an apparent cause.

 SIGNS AND SYMPTOMS

 One in twenty children is born with some difference from normal, either major or minor.
-The different groups of congenital hand differences include missing parts of the arm (failure of formation), webbed or fused parts of the hand (failures of separation), extra parts present in the hand (duplication), undergrowth or overgrowth of parts of the hand, or constriction band syndrome.
+The different groups of this condition include missing parts of the arm (failure of formation), webbed or fused parts of the hand (failures of separation), extra parts present in the hand (duplication), undergrowth or overgrowth of parts of the hand, or constriction band syndrome.

 What are common congenital hand differences?